usmanmehmood55/Energy-Meter/README.md

 * Relay

 ## To Do ##
+* Test values and their underlying types in power.cpp
 * Self calibration functions of current and voltage sensors
 * Addition of MQTT to send data to a server
 * Phase measurement